brianpoule/IN2033/README.md

 ## Roles
 The roles within a team are:
 - Team Leader: Filippo Vicini
-- Deputy Team Leader
+- Deputy Team Leader:
-- System Analyst
+- System Analyst: Pheonix Meo
-- System Designer
+- System Designer: Amaan Ali
 - Developer
-- Tester
+- Tester: Pedro Menezes Da Silva

 Everyone should be always respectful, collaborative and proactive in reaching the goal.
 We will use Disc methodology for collaboration